saahen-sriyan-mishra/Camouflage-Shield/README.md

 - Dynamic updation limitation (need to re-start application to login, image encrypted code is visible only after re-start)
 - Useer profile may not show any text for encryption but can be copy pasted for decrypting and viewing the image.

-## Sample credentials
-A profile is already made with these so feel free to experiment/ Recomended to create a new profile if you want to actually use the application
-- 11/11/2002
-- qadrtyh@axcfredfv.asdredf
-- 2223334445
-- patrick_bateman_9612
-- asdASD`12345

 ## Security Considerations
 - Passwords are hashed using MD5, SHA-1, SHA-256, SHA-384, and SHA-512
 - Multi-algorithm image encryption using AES, DES, 3DES, RC2, Rijndael.